 Our doctors and nurse practitioners see patients at the following office locations:

-Surgeries are performed at the main and Liberty campuses.
+Surgeries are performed at the main campus.

 If you think that your child will need surgery or your primary care doctor has referred your daughter to Pediatric and Adolescent Gynecology for surgery, call our Call Center to schedule a preoperative evaluation appointment with one of our gynecologists.
 You can reach the Call Center by calling 513-636-9400.